-- Course Objectives: - ✓ To understand consumer behaviour, customer perception and customer expectation of services. - ✓ To provide the insight of understanding customer expectation through knowing service operations. - ✓ To understand the marketing strategies of service mix in various service industries. - ✓ Understanding of managing supply and demand in services industry.
+1. To understand consumer behaviour, customer perception and customer expectation of services.

+- 2. To provide the insight of understanding customer expectation through knowing service operations. - 3.
+To understand the marketing strategies of service mix in various service industries. - 4.
+Understanding of managing supply and demand in services industry. - 5.
+To familiarize the students with the GAPS model and strategizing towards closing the GAPS for effective services marketing.